Steps to Building a Residential Playground

 - Choose your playset

 Families have endless options when picking a playset for a modern aesthetic and customization to match a child's favorite activity.
-Still, critical fall height is one of the most important things to consider.

-- Determine the critical fall height of your playset
+- Determine the critical fall height of your playset.

 - Pick your non-toxic surface